Mike Nichols: Comedy career

-Nichols and May

 Nichols first saw Elaine May when she was sitting in the front row while he was playing the lead in a Chicago production of Miss Julie, and they made eye contact.
 Weeks later he ran into her in a train station where he started a conversation in an assumed accent, pretending to be a spy, and she played along, using another accent.
 They hit it off immediately, which led to a brief romance.
 Later in his career, he said "Elaine was very important to me from the moment I saw her."

 In 1953, Nichols left Chicago for New York City to study method acting under Lee Strasberg, but was unable to find stage work there.
 He was invited back to join Chicago's Compass Players in 1955, the predecessor to Chicago's Second City, whose members included May, Shelley Berman, Del Close, and Nancy Ponder, directed by Paul Sills.
 In Chicago, he started doing improvisational routines with May, which eventually led to the formation of the comedy duo Nichols and May in 1958, first performing in New York City.

 They performed live satirical comedy acts and eventually released three records of their routines, which became best-sellers.
 They also appeared in nightclubs and were on radio and television.
 Jack Rollins, who later became Woody Allen's manager and producer, invited them to audition and was most impressed: "Their work was so startling, so new, as fresh as could be.
 I was stunned by how really good they were, actually as impressed by their acting technique as by their comedy ...
 I thought, My God, these are two people writing hilarious comedy on their feet!"

 In 1960, Nichols and May opened the Broadway show An Evening With Mike Nichols and Elaine May, directed by Arthur Penn.
 The LP album of the show won the 1962 Grammy Award for Best Comedy Album.
 Personal idiosyncrasies and tensions, such as on the unsuccessful A Matter of Position, a play written by May and starring Nichols, eventually drove the duo apart to pursue other projects in 1961.
 About their sudden breakup, director Arthur Penn said, "They set the standard and then they had to move on," while talk show host Dick Cavett said "they were one of the comic meteors in the sky."
 Comedy historian Gerald Nachman describes the effect of their break-up on American comedy:

 They later reconciled and worked together many times.
 They appeared together at President Jimmy Carter's inaugural gala, in 1977, and in a 1980 New Haven stage revival of Who's Afraid of Virginia Woolf? with Swoosie Kurtz and James Naughton.
 May scripted Nichols's films The Birdcage (1996) and Primary Colors (1998).
 In 2010, at the AFI's "Life Achievement Award" ceremony, May gave a humor-filled tribute to Nichols.